Create environment variables

 # Modify and delete environment variables

 There are multiple ways to edit or delete environment variables that you set using the Netlify UI, CLI, or API.
-Note that only team Owners can read and modify shared variables.
+Note that only Team Owners can read and modify shared variables.

 Need to export your variables?
 Review the export variables for your .env section below.